vickmuir/Backup/exchange-plugin.md

 # Learn about the Exchange plug-in
 {: #Exchangeplugin}

 The Exchange plug-in is installed with the Windows Agent on the host.
-Through the WebCC, you can configure jobs, back up Exchange databases to a secure, remote vault, and restore Exchange databases.
+Through the Cloud Backup Portal, you can configure jobs, back up Exchange databases to a secure, remote vault, and restore Exchange databases.
 The plug-in integrates into the existing architecture.
 {:shortdesc}

 **Capabilities provided**